privatenumber/tsx/notes/tsx/module-resolution.md

 Dependency classification must inspect `new URL(parentURL).pathname`, not a substring of the serialized URL ([ESM resolver](../../src/esm/hook/resolve.ts)).
 URL queries and fragments are not filesystem location.
 A local parent URL containing `?source=/node_modules/` must retain local tsconfig path behavior, while a real dependency pathname must not receive the consumer's aliases.

+## Namespaced URLs

+`tsImport()` isolates each registration with a namespace.
+File URLs carry that namespace in their query, while `data:` URLs carry it in a trailing fragment parameter so Node does not include the metadata in the data payload.
+Data URLs bypass file-oriented resolver logic because their payload can contain query and directory-like text.
+The trailing marker is removed only when it matches the active registration, leaving user fragments opaque.
+It lets absolute TypeScript imports from a `data:` module retain the registration namespace ([Node contract](../node/data-url-modules.md), [resolver](../../src/esm/hook/resolve.ts), [lookup](../../src/esm/hook/utils.ts)).

 ## Required test matrix

 Before changing resolver code, cover each policy row through every execution boundary: